2000–01 Milwaukee Bucks season

 The 2000–01 Milwaukee Bucks season was the 33rd season for the Milwaukee Bucks in the National Basketball Association.
-The Bucks had the fifteenth overall pick in the 2000 NBA draft, and selected center Jason Collier out of Georgia Tech University, but soon traded him to the Houston Rockets in exchange for center, and top draft pick Joel Przybilla from the University of Minnesota; the Bucks also drafted shooting guard Michael Redd out of Ohio State University with the 43rd overall pick.
+The Bucks had the 15th overall pick in the 2000 NBA draft, and selected center Jason Collier out of Georgia Tech University, but soon traded him to the Houston Rockets in exchange for rookie center, and first-round draft pick Joel Przybilla from the University of Minnesota; the Bucks also drafted shooting guard Michael Redd out of Ohio State University with the 43rd overall pick.
 During the off-season, the team acquired Lindsey Hunter from the Detroit Pistons, acquired Jason Caffey from the Golden State Warriors in a three-team trade, and signed free agents Jerome Kersey and Mark Pope.

-The Bucks got off to a rough start, losing nine of their first twelve games of the regular season, but would then win 23 of their next 29 games while posting an 8-game winning streak in January, and holding a 29–18 record at the All-Star break.
+With the addition of Hunter, the Bucks got off to a rough start, losing nine of their first twelve games of the regular season, but then won 23 of their next 29 games while posting an eight-game winning streak in January, and holding a 29–18 record at the All-Star break.
 The Bucks finished in first place in the Central Division with a 52–30 record, and earned the second seed in the Eastern Conference; it was the franchise's best record since the 1985–86 season.

-Ray Allen averaged 22.0 points, 5.2 rebounds, 4.6 assists and 1.5 steals per game, led the Bucks with 202 three-point field goals, and was named to the All-NBA Third Team, while Glenn Robinson also averaged 22.0 points, and contributed 6.9 rebounds per game.
-In addition, Sam Cassell provided the team with 18.2 points and 7.6 assists per game, while off the bench, sixth man Tim Thomas averaged 12.6 points per game, and Hunter contributed 10.1 points and 1.2 steals per game, and finished second on the team with 152 three-point field goals.
+Ray Allen averaged 22.0 points, 5.2 rebounds, 4.6 assists and 1.5 steals per game, led the Bucks with 202 three-point field goals, and was named to the All-NBA Third Team, while Glenn Robinson averaged 22.0 points and 6.9 rebounds per game, and Sam Cassell provided the team with 18.2 points and 7.6 assists per game.
+In addition, off the bench, sixth man Tim Thomas contributed 12.6 points and 4.1 rebounds per game, along with 107 three-point field goals, while Hunter provided with 10.1 points, 2.7 assists and 1.2 steals per game, and also contributed 152 three-point field goals.
 On the defensive side, Caffey averaged 7.1 points and 5.0 rebounds per game, while Scott Williams contributed 6.1 points and 5.5 rebounds per game, and Ervin Johnson provided with 3.2 points, 7.5 rebounds and 1.2 blocks per game.